Texas classrooms can stay closed this fall without losing state funding if local health officials order it

 But TEA officials confirmed Wednesday they would continue to fund school districts if local health officials order them to stay closed, as long as they offer remote instruction for all students.

-Gov. Greg Abbott told a Houston television station this week that the state would ease up on stringent reopening requirements, as coronavirus cases and hospitalizations skyrocket across Texas and would give school districts more flexibility to stay virtual for longer than three weeks.
+Gov. Greg Abbott this week that the state would ease up on stringent reopening requirements, as coronavirus cases and hospitalizations skyrocket across Texas, and would give school districts more flexibility to stay virtual for longer than three weeks.
 Public health officials warn that reopening school buildings in areas with a lot of community spread will exacerbate the virus’ impact on those communities.

 Even before Abbott's statement, some local public health officials had moved to mandate that schools remain closed at least through Labor Day, saying it would be unsafe to reopen school buildings while the pandemic was raging.
 El Paso and Laredo health officials were among the first to issue those mandates last week.
 And Tuesday, Travis County health officials ordered all public and private schools to delay on-campus instruction at least until Sept.
 7.